ny423/Pyth-Oracle/target_chains/ethereum/examples/oracle_swap/contract/src/README.md

 ## Introduction
 This Swap's functionality and implementation is similar to UniswapV2 Pool but using oracle price feed instead of the formula `x * y = k` for price calculation;
 ## Contract Explanation
-The OracleLP Contract inherits major functions in OracleSwap and also inherits ERC20 for governing the supply the LP token to depositors as an incentive.\
+The OracleLP Contract inherits major functions in OracleSwap and also inherits ERC20 for governing the supply of the LP token to depositors as an incentive.\
 In the following explanation, consider the 2 tokens in the pool as Token A and Token B for simplicity, and their prices as P<sub>A</sub> and P<sub>B</sub>

 ## Features